 LEAVE the area immediately and move a safe distance away from the potential leak, while avoiding any action that may cause sparks.
 Do not try to identify the source or to stop the leak yourself.

 AVOID using any sources of ignition, such as cell phones, cigarettes, matches, flashlights, electronic devices, motorized vehicles, light switches or landlines, as natural gas can ignite from a spark or open flame, possibly causing a fire or explosion.
 Natural gas is non-toxic, lighter than air and displaces oxygen.
 In severe cases, if not used properly, natural gas can also lead to asphyxiation.

-CALL Nicor Gas at 888.Nicor4U (888.642.6748) and emergency responders at 911 once you are in a safe place, away from the area of the suspected leak.
+CALL Nicor Gas at 888.642.6748 and 911 once you are in a safe place away from the area of the suspected leak.
 Stay away until emergency personnel indicate it is safe to return.

-There are many carbon monoxide detectors on the market.
+Smoke and carbon monoxide detectors should be tested frequently and replaced every 10 years.
+There are many smoke alarms and carbon monoxide detectors on the market.
 Regardless of brand, the detector you purchase should meet current UL standards and must be installed and operated according to the manufacturer’s instructions.
 Homeowners and landlords throughout Illinois are required by law to install carbon monoxide (CO) detectors.